Pillar guide · Updated 2026

 Read the contract before you fall in love

-The standard residency agreement runs 30 to 60 pages.
-Watch for: care-level reassessment cycles and the tier-bump formula, move-out triggers, refund rules on entrance fees, restrictions on outside home-health aides, and the annual rate-increase clause (typically 3-6% baseline, plus care-level adjustments on top).
+A residency agreement is a long document and the sales conversation will not walk you through it.
+Watch for: care-level reassessment cycles and the tier-bump formula, move-out triggers, refund rules on entrance fees, restrictions on outside home-health aides, and the annual rate-increase clause.
+Ask what the rate rose by in each of the last three years, in writing, rather than accepting a verbal range.

-Practical tipHire an elder-law attorney for a one-hour contract review. $300-$500 well spent.
-Highest-leverage money in the whole process.
+Practical tipHire an elder-law attorney for a one-hour contract review before signing.
+Ask for the hourly rate up front.
+It is the highest-leverage money in the whole process.

 - 06